-Here are our Ten #secrettraining Cyclocross Training Tips for June:
+Here are my Ten #secrettraining Tips for June:

 1.)
 Keep on keeping on.
 Hopefully you’ve read our previous posts and have incorporated some of my#secrettraining goodness in to your life.
 The previous tips like stretching, working on your core strength, running, eating well and drinking lots of water are things you should continue to do throughout the entire season.